numpy/numpy/doc/neps/nep-0019-rng-policy.rst

 Implementation
 --------------

-Work on a proposed new PRNG subsystem is already underway in the randomgen_ project.
+Work on a proposed new pseudorandom number generator (PRNG) subsystem is already underway in the randomgen_ project.
 The specifics of the new design are out of scope for this NEP and up for much discussion, but we will discuss general policies that will guide the evolution of whatever code is adopted.
 We will also outline just a few of the requirements that such a new system must have to support the policy proposed in this NEP.

 First, we will maintain API source compatibility just as we do with the rest of ``numpy``.
 If we *must* make a breaking change, we will only do so with an